MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/provide-security-rights.md

 1. Follow step 1 and 2 from above procedure.
 2. Select **Log on as a batch** under **Policy**.
-3. Add the gMSAs to the list of accounts that are allowed to generate security audits.
+3. Add the gMSAs to the list of accounts that are allowed to log on as a batch.

     ![log on as a batch](media/gmsa/batch-job-properties.png)